enterthematrix/toolkit/database/dvd_rental/README.md

 GROUP BY last_name;
 ```
 #### 13. Actors' first name
-query to return the number of actors whose first name starts with 'A', 'B', 'C', or others.
+Query to return the number of actors whose first name starts with 'A', 'B', 'C', or others.
 ```
 SELECT
  CASE WHEN first_name LIKE 'A%' THEN 'a_actors'